Saturday, 14 May 2016

 “I’m considerin’ runnin’ for Class President,” he said without any warnin’ and which accounted for the fact that I dropped my cola.

-“And you is gonna be my manager,” he said slappin’ me on the back as it it was an honour.
+“And you is gonna be my manager,” he said slappin’ me on the back as it was an honor.

 Now I ain’t sure what a ‘crazy-kid-runnin’-for-president’ manager did exactly but I knew I’d probably find out real quick and it would probably mean a lot of work.